oclif/oclif.github.io/website/blog/2019-12-05-oclif-eslint-migration.md

 Back in February of this year, plans were announced to [deprecate TSLint](https://github.com/palantir/tslint/issues/4534) in favor of ESLint.
 TSLint's goal has become to work toward a “unified developer experience” by supporting ESLint development going forward.

-In order to keep inline with the community, oclif has transitioned to ESLint for the core libraries as well as all official plugins.
+To keep inline with the community, oclif has transitioned to ESLint for all our core libraries as well as all our official plugins.

 ## What changed in oclif